 Only vulnerabilities affecting the platform itself and IP owned by Tencent will be accepted.
 If an IP belongs to Tencent Cloud external customer, it is not considered in scope.

-You can use a QQ or Wechat account to log into all Tencent’s assets.
+You can use a QQ or Wechat account to log into all Tencent’s products and services.

 1. To register a QQ account, please go to https://ssl.zc.qq.com/v3/index-en.html?type=0 and follow the instructions.

 2. To register a WeChat account, please download an WeChat app from App store or through Android system, then follow the registration guide.

 Once you have a QQ or WeChat account, you can start testing.